franneck94/CppProjectTemplate/CMakeGuide.md

 ### PRIVATE

-When B links spdlog as *PRIVATE*, it is saying that A uses spdlog in its implementation, but spdlog is not used in any part of A's public API.
+When B links spdlog as *PRIVATE*, it is saying that B uses spdlog in its implementation, but spdlog is not used in any part of B's public API.

 ### INTERFACE